Encourage Early Childhood Development Through Games and Play

 For ages 4-5: Candy Land or Chutes and Ladders are great games to help children learn to count and follow instructions.
 It also teaches patience as they wait for their turn, and sportsmanship as the game is played.

-Games are just one way that parents and caregivers encourage and support a child’s progress as he or she grows.
+Games are just one way that parents and caregivers encourage and support a child’s development as he or she grows.
 For more information and ideas, visit helpmegrowmn.org.